suncoast-devs/handbook/lessons/algorithms-day-three/lecture.md

 # A ..
 Z, with a shift number

-Let's take the example of a shift of 3.
+Take the example of a shift of 3.

 ---